alexis-cvetkov/Dehazing/README.md

 We implement in this notebook a simple U-net convolutional network for image dehazing with PyTorch.
-It has been developed during an academical project at the Institut d'Optique Graduate School (Palaiseau, France) and is based on this [online competition](https://competitions.codalab.org/competitions/21163) for the hazy and ground-truth (clear) image sets.
+It has been developed during an academical project at the Institut d'Optique Graduate School (Palaiseau, France) and is based on the NTIRE 2019 challenge for the hazy and ground-truth (clear) image sets.

 **Network architecture:**